Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/implementation.md

 ## Emitting events

-We have defined our events in the previous step, now we will define helper functions, with which we will be emitting our events.
-We will start all our helper functions with `_`.
+We have defined our events in the previous step, now we will define internal functions, with which we will be emitting our events.
+We will start all our internal functions with `_`.

 ```rust
 fn _emit_lending_accepted_event(